FRC-Sonic-Squirrels/FRC-Sonic-Squirrels.github.io/README.md

 Either clone the repo and edit in VS Code or edit directly on github.com.
 Preferably by cloning this repo and testing on your own machine first if you are making changes to the layout and styles.

 1. Create a new file in the `_posts` directory.
 The file must be in the format `YYYY-MM-DD-blog-title.html`  (or ending in .`md`).
 Where YYYY is the current year, MM is the current month, and DD is the current day. (month and day with leading zeros).
 Something like this: `2021-12-04-moved-blog-to-github-pages.html`.
-2. Next edit the file to look like this:
+2. Next edit the file to look like this example post:

 ```html
 ---